msyed92/100-days-of-code/r1-log.md

 ### R1D29

 Reviewed Javascript basics on freeCodeCamp.
 Lot of it was review, some new thigns (object notation).
 Going to complete this course before I continue with learning Node.
 After learning Node, I'll continue with the Udemy course.
 Want to be thorough.

+### R1D30

+Reviewed regex, debugging, some practice with algorithms, and more on data structures.